Iteo/hooked_bloc/README.md

 }
 ```

-### useCubitFactory
+### useBlocFactory

-`useCubitFactory` hook tries to find factory using provided injection method and then returns cubit created by it
+`useBlocFactory` hook tries to find factory using provided injection method and then returns cubit created by it

 ```dart
 class SimpleCubitFactory extends BlocFactory<SimpleCubit> {